Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 Liposuction

-• Helps get rid of excess stubborn fat, not responding to conventional methods of weight reduction.
+• Helps get rid of excess stubborn fat that does not respond to conventional methods of weight reduction.

-• The procedure can be done with a few small incisions with minimal post-operative scarring.
+• The procedure can be done with a few small incisions and with minimal post-operative scarring.

-• Provides an enhanced contour to your body, and your clothes fit better.
+• Provides an improved shape to your body, and your clothes can fit better.

 • Improves your abdominal tone.